niekcandaele/Steam-auth-proxy/README.md

 ### "Authentication failed" errors
 Check that your STEAM_API_KEY is valid and not rate-limited.

+### "No providers found for the given identifier" error
+This means Steam rejected the authentication request.
+Ensure that your `BASE_URL` is set correctly in your `.env` file and is a publicly accessible address that Steam's servers can reach.
+For local development, this means using a service like ngrok or a similar tunneling tool to expose your local server to the internet.

 ### User profile missing data
 Steam only provides limited data through OpenID.
 The proxy returns all available information.